gandallan/MyMusicPlayer/README.md

 ![alt tag](https://github.com/gandallan/MyMusicPlayer/blob/master/GIFS/4_volume.gif)

-hope to help you with this.
+ I hope to help you with this.

 Thanks for your visit.